 As long as I have been eating Chinese food (since childhood), no Chinese food delivery or restaurant visit of mine is ever complete without this dish.

-In general, I have found it hard and mostly intimidating to recreate the Chinese food of my dreams or recipes of my favorite neighborhood joints in my own kitchen.
+In general, I have found it hard and most intimidating to recreate the Chinese food of my dreams or recipes of my favorite neighborhood joints in my own kitchen.
 Recently I tested Cold Noodle with Sesame Sauce recipes and ended up creating a hybrid of two, plus my own tweaks with Jackie's help.
 It's close but not perfect.

 In comparison, this General Tso's Chicken recipe is excellent.
 I was surprised with how well it lived up to my expectations.
 I did follow the recipe to the letter, almost, which is unusual for me.
 Like most bloggers, I like to veer off course frequently in the kitchen.
 In full disclosure, I did use fresh red chilies instead of dried because I thought they popped better color for the pictures but everything else was followed exactly as written.